Need to talk? Call 1800 882 436.

 • sweating, dizziness, weakness or trouble breathing

-• anything else that seems unusual about your post-birth bleeding
+• any other unusual post-birth bleeding

 When will my periods return?